Holcomb: ‘Indiana-South Korea relationship bursting with potential’

-SEOUL, SOUTH KOREA (Inside INdiana Business) — Governor Eric Holcomb, Indiana Secretary of Commerce Jim Schellinger and a delegation of Indiana business leaders are headed to Japan for a series of meetings, following a two-day economic development trip to South Korea.
+SEOUL, South Korea (Inside INdiana Business) — Indiana Gov. Eric Holcomb and Secretary of Commerce Jim Schellinger will join a delegation of other state business leaders in Japan for a series of meetings after a two-day economic development trip to South Korea.

-“Our first trip to South Korea was a success as we thanked investors for growing in Indiana,” said Gov. Holcomb.
+“Our first trip to South Korea was a success as we thanked investors for growing in Indiana,” Holcomb said.

 The stops are part of a seven-day transpacific trip to bolster business relationships in Asia.